Dextroamphetamine (Dexedrine) Withdrawal and Treatment

 Everyone’s dextroamphetamine withdrawal experience will be somewhat unique.
 While many people may experience predominantly psychological symptoms such as depression, anxiety, and paranoia, others may develop significantly troublesome physical symptoms such as movement problems, changes in appetite, and fatigue.2,3,7 Still, others will experience a combination of both.

-Oftentimes, amphetamines are used in a “binge and crash” pattern, characterized by long runs of high doses of the stimulant followed by a severe comedown off of the high.8,9 Those who engage in this pattern of dextroamphetamine abuse may experience withdrawal symptoms once amphetamine blood levels begin to drop and may require days of rest to recover.
+Oftentimes, amphetamines are used in a “binge and crash” pattern, characterized by long runs of high doses of the stimulant followed by a severe comedown off of the high.8,9 Those who engage in this pattern of dextroamphetamine misuse may experience withdrawal symptoms once amphetamine blood levels begin to drop and may require days of rest to recover.
 These crashes can be accompanied by intense fatigue, depression, and suicidal ideation.4,8,9

 In general, the more severe and long-term your dextroamphetamine addiction, the longer you will likely experience withdrawal symptoms.
 Though sources vary somewhat, one could reasonably expect to experience most acute withdrawal symptoms in the range of 3-5 days; however, some may persist for several weeks.9